 The Battle of Britain Memorial Trust organises a number of events throughout the year, with the undoubted highlight being Memorial Day, the annual commemoration of the anniversary of the start of the battle.

 Memorial Day is held on the Sunday closest to the first day of the Battle, 10 July.
-In 2013 it will take place on 14 July and will also mark the 20th anniversary of the unveiling of the Memorial.
+In 2014 it will take place on 6 July and will mark the 21st anniversary of the unveiling of the Memorial.

 The Trust also organises exclusive Battle of Britain-themed tours around Folkestone and Dover, the area that became known as Hellfire Corner following the fierce aerial combat that took place overhead during 1940 and later in the conflict.